filipbech/filipbech.github.io/_posts/2015-01-20-announging-skyform.md

 I love and already heavily rely on angularJS, so the obvious solution for me was to use that powerfull beast already being loaded.
 What I wanted was for form-fields to automatically be "enhanced" unless specifically told not to.
 Directives are a perfect match - so thats what I went for.
 I wont go through all the code - you can [find it on github](https://github.com/filipbech/skyform).

+[Go play with the demo](http://filipbech.github.io/demos/skyform), and read through the features on the repository.
+Github Issues and pull-requests are much appreciated.